MylesBorins/conference-proposals/space-your-face.md

-# Space your face: the magic behind spatialized spatialized audio
+# Space your face: this is your brain on spatialized audio

 ## Abstract